List homomorphism problems for signed trees: General trees

 If at least one of the conditions fails, then $\textsc{List-S-Hom}(\widehat{H})$ is NP-complete. \end{corollary}

 We now return to the proof of Theorem~\ref{provable}.

 \begin{proof} We show that for a good signed tree $\widehat{H}$, the problem $\textsc{List-S-Hom}(\widehat{H})$ is polynomial-time solvable.
 We may assume there is a bicoloured loop, else the result follows from Theorems~\ref{thm:bordeaux} and~\ref{thm:main_irref}.
+By Propositon~\ref{description} we distinguish two cases.

-Let $\widehat{H}$ be a good signed tree obtained from a good reflexive caterpillar (with spine $v_1, v_2, \dots, v_k$) by removing loops at a subset $S$ of leaves, and optionally replacing any bicoloured edges $v_iu$ by blue edges for the leaves $u \in S$.
+For the first case, let $\widehat{H}$ be a good signed tree obtained from a good reflexive caterpillar (with spine $v_1, v_2, \dots, v_k$) by removing loops at a subset $S$ of leaves, and optionally replacing any bicoloured edges $v_iu$ by blue edges for the leaves $u \in S$.
 As in the case of reflexive trees, we use a special min ordering of $\widehat{H}$.
 This means that if a vertex $v_i$ (with $1 \leq i \leq d-1$) has a non-loop neighbour $u$ connected by unicoloured edge, then $u$ is ordered to come after $v_{i+1}$ in the special min ordering.
 Now we can use our algorithm for reflexive trees, with the observation that if there is a negative cycle $C$ mapped to a unicoloured edge $v_iu$, then we can remove $u$ from lists of all vertices in $C$ and continue in modifying the images of such cycles.

-Let $\widehat{H}$ be a good signed 2-caterpillar (with spine $v_1, v_2, \dots, v_k$), obtained from a bi-arc tree by replacing each edge and loop by bicoloured edge and loop (respectively), optionally adding unicoloured loops at leaves of $v_1$, and then adding blue edges from the spine or children of the spine to loopless leaves.
+For the second case, let $\widehat{H}$ be a good signed $2$-caterpillar (having spine $v_1, v_2, \dots, v_k$), obtained from a bi-arc tree by replacing edges and loops by bicoloured edges and loops (respectively), optionally adding unicoloured loops at leaves of $v_1$, and then adding blue edges from the spine or children of the spine to loopless leaves.
 We set $T = V(\widehat{H})$ and $T' = V(D_{\widehat{H}})$; moreover, we set $L = T \setminus T'$.
 It follows from Corollary~\ref{mainko} that all vertices of $L$ are loopless leaves in $T$ incident with exactly one blue edge.
 We also note that if two distinct vertices $a$ and $b$ in $T'$ are adjacent in $\widehat{H}$, then they are adjacent by a bicoloured edge.